 You will upload a professional resume or curriculum vitae that includes your academic history, professional background and any accomplishments of note.
 This document should provide details that support your admittance to the program.
 The file should be a .pdf or .doc.

-You will need to submit an official transcript showing confirmation of a bachelor’s or master’s degree/advanced certificate.
-This includes any transcripts showing graduate-level coursework or post-baccalaureate degrees/certificates.
-Official transcripts must be sent directly from granting institution (electronic or mail).
-If you are a SUNY Oswego alum, your transcript will be automatically requested after entering your student ID and identifying SUNY Oswego as your school on the application upon submitting your application.
-You will need to provide an official transcript before we will release your application for the department to review.
+You will need to submit official transcripts confirming your bachelor’s or master’s degree/advanced certificate.
+This includes graduate-level coursework or post-baccalaureate degree/certificate.
+U.S. transcripts must be sent directly from the granting institution (electronic or mail).
+All international transcripts require verification via a World Education Services (WES) credit evaluation.
+If you are a SUNY Oswego alum, your official transcript will be automatically requested after entering your student ID and identifying SUNY Oswego as your school on the application upon submitting your application.
+We will release your application for departmental review upon the receipt of all official transcripts.

 Most programs require a minimum GPA of 3.0; however, all programs use holistic admissions procedures and consider each applicant’s history, goals, academic performance, and statements of ability in determining admission decisions.
 We recommend that you visit the program page to confirm the expectation for the program(s) to which you plan to apply and consider reaching out to our Graduate Admissions Counselor to discuss options if your GPA falls below the recommended cut-off.